 Ensuring Medical Device Usability

-Adopting Human-Centered Design Principles
+Adopting Human-Centered Design From Day One

 Leveraging Emerging Technologies